Festivals & Events

 Hundreds of hot-air balloons in the sky

 The Saga International Balloon Fiesta is the largest sky-sporting event in Asia.
-Over a six-day period from October 31 to early November, it combines three "tournaments" with a grand finale of fireworks and a light show put on by a cluster of hot-air balloons.
+Over a five-day period in early November, it combines three "tournaments" with a grand finale of fireworks and a light show put on by a cluster of about 50 hot-air balloons.

-The main launch site generally begins sending balloons up for the competitions at seven in the morning, but the weather is always a factor.
+At the event site, which is the main launch site, competition balloons usually take off at 7 a.m., but the weather is always a factor.
 There are events throughout the day, right up until five p.m.
 The balloons are illuminated at night by the flames from their burners, with the music of a live band to add to the spectacle.

 How to Get There

 Balloon Saga Station is only a five-minute train ride on the JR Nagasaki Main Line from Saga Station.
-Saga Station will have connecting shuttle buses as well as information on the various venues.
+Saga Station will have connecting shuttle buses as well as information on the venue.
 Since this is an international event, information is available in English.

-The event takes place by the Kase River, a 10-minute walk from Balloon Saga Station.
+The event takes place near the banks of the Kase Riiver, about a minute walk from Balloon Saga Station.

 Something for the kids